czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

           - Binds both `X` in caller and `Y` in callee
     - Macro calls (done at compile-time)
       - Binding names to expressions (or other parts of your program)
-      - Scheme, C, C__, etc.
+      - Scheme, C, C++, etc.
       - Can go to far - controversial
       - Templates and generics replace a lot of the need for them

-- Object-oreiented languages
+- Object-oriented languages

   - C++, Java, etc.